YatterOfficial/Yatter.Invigoration/README.md

 ### INVIGORATION

-- 'Invigoration' is "the activity of giving vitality and vigour to something", which in the Software Engineering sense, is achieved by an Actor causing an Action to be undertaken upon an Object.
+- 'Invigoration' is "the activity of giving vitality and vigour to something", which in the Software Engineering sense, is achieved by an Actor causing an Action to be undertaken upon an Object; this is phrased using generics as TActors causing Acts upon TObjects

 ### INVIGORATION PATTERN / INVIGORATOR'S TRAMMEL